Trovemaster/TROVE/docs/source/newmolecules.rst

 The mol file controls the coordinates used for a molecule in TROVE.
 Many such files have been written and when implementing a new mol file it is recommended to follow a similar style to these.
 Specific details such as which routines need to be set to ``Public`` and which modules are to be used can be obtained from previous mol files.
-The PF:sub:`3` molecule will be used to illustrate  each section of the mol file.
+The PF\ :sub:`3` molecule will be used to illustrate  each section of the mol file.

 The details of the TROVE coordinates and transformations to Z-matrix coordinates are given in the